KatsuragiCSL/katsuragicsl.github.io/content/about.md

 unlisted: true
 ---

+Once you got struck by the elegance of something, you will be its slave your whole life.

+I could not get away from the wonder I got from many beautiful ideas, and will likely keep looking for the same wonder over and over, like a mouse in a conditioning experiment.
+This blog attempt to record my thoughts and let those wonder out by writing them down. \
+...with occationally some miscellaneous things: pretentious "tutorial" series (that never finish), personally thoughts about a bit vulgar matters.

-I am Chan Shue Long, you can also call me Jack, which is a made-up name just like many asians do when they assimilate the "western" circles.
-I use the handle "KatsuragiCSL" occationally (that's why the Github username and the domain name of this site).
+My name is Chan Shue Long, you can also call me Jack.
+I use the handle "KatsuragiCSL" on the internet occationally (that's why the Github username).

-Mathematics is my first love.
-I am also into computer science, philosophy, chinese literatures and sports.
-I ended up working in security industry and I also love it - to explore the "applied" side of things.

-This blog is a place for me to share what I learnt, what wheels I reinvented and what deeply moved me.
-And occationally shitposting and some "tutorials" that are unlikely to be finished.